al-XLeMEsTRE/Around-The-U.S/README.md

 Dive into the project's intricacies and witness its responsiveness in action with this [video overview](https://www.awesomescreenshot.com/video/26222532?key=1d67e817eb3edc21b3962c03bfb08f29).
 It covers the project's layout strategy, BEM methodology, and the thought process behind the responsive design implementation.

+...

 ### Deployment

-Check out the live version of "Around The U.S." here: (Add your GitHub Pages link)
+Check out the live version of "Around The U.S." here: [al-xlemestre.github.io/Around-The-U.S/](https://al-xlemestre.github.io/Around-The-U.S/)

+...

 ### Future Improvements